Master of Science in International Management, Marketing, Entrepreneurship/ IMME

 - large community of international students supported by student organizations

-Applicants must proof a minimum GPA of 2,9 from a relevant undergraduate degree (finance, business, economics) from a recognized university.
+Applicants must proof a minimum GPA of 2,9, in regard of the German grading system, and from a relevant undergraduate degree (finance, business, economics) from a recognized university.
 A strong knowledge in advanced mathematics and statistics is a pre-condition to admission to our master's study program.

 An academic degree of a recognized university/institution in Germany is considered relevant with: